Europe 432: Battle of Rimini

 432 Battle of Rimini

 Concerned by the Western Roman empress regent Galla Placidia’s promotion of Bonifatius, the deposed magister militum Aetius invaded Italy with his troops from Gaul in late 432.
-Bonifatius, apparently advancing from Rome, met his opponent near Ariminum (Rimini) and defeated him, but was himself wounded in the battle.
+Bonifatius, apparently advancing from Rome, met his opponent near Ariminum (Rimini) and defeated him, but was himself seriously wounded in the battle.
 As a result, it was agreed that Aetius would voluntarily step down from his command and retire to his estates in Italy. in wikipedia